-Manuscripts submitted to FPM for publication undergo a blinded peer review.
-This review is completed by a panel made up of at least one FPM Editorial Advisory Board member and at least three other experts in that content area.
+Submitted manuscripts selected for peer review undergo a double-blinded peer review.
+This review is completed by a panel made up of at least one FPM Editorial Advisory Board member and at least three additional family physicans or others with expertise or interest in that content area.

 Share this page

 This page will be removed from your Favorites Links.
 Are you sure?